James-sjt/FashionMnist/README.md

   --dft=<bool>             Use high-pass filter to enhance images [default: False]
 """
 ```
+## 🔍 Model Enhancements
+✅ Self-Distillation (--dis)
+A self-distillation mechanism can be enabled using the dis parameter.
+This encourages the model to refine its own predictions by mimicking its own previous outputs, leading to enhanced feature extraction and improved generalization.

+✅ Frequency-Based Augmentation (--dft)
+When enabled via the dft parameter, the model uses high-pass filtering and Gaussian high-pass filtering to enhance edge features in the image.
+This augmentation strengthens the model’s ability to focus on discriminative patterns, improving performance especially in challenging scenarios.
+---

 4. To draw the heatmap.
 The heatmap will be saved in FashionMnist/HeapImg
 ```bash